eu-digital-green-certificates/dgc-api-tests/specs/gateway/Rules/DeleteRule.md

 * check that the response had no error
 * check that Rule is not in Rulelist

+## delete rule with alias endpoint

+Delete a Rule by using the POST endpoint.
+This is used so that a body can be used in a POST request instead of a DELETE request.

+* create a valid <Ruletype> Rule
+* upload Rule
+* check that Rule is in Rulelist
+* delete Rule using alias Endpoint
+* check that the response had no error
+* check that Rule is not in Rulelist

 ## delete Rule of another country

 tags: negative_test